 Prime (again) shows that the Morph Ball turns Samus into a small cloud of energy while engaged — the two halves of the sphere have a seam between them you can see right through if you roll the ball the right way and hold still.
-Presumably "Space Pirates who saw the Morph Ball hold still long enough to realize this" and "Space Pirates whose suffered a violent death at Samus's hands" are mutually exclusive groups.
+Presumably "Space Pirates who saw the Morph Ball hold still long enough to realize this" and "Space Pirates who suffered a violent death at Samus's hands" are mutually inclusive groups.

 Recurring series villain Ridley is a Giant Flyer, with all the logic problems that implies.
 Prime mitigated it somewhat by giving him forcefield wings, which would essentially be massless, aside from the physical parts by which they are generated.